11 Mid-Autumn Festival Facts You Should Know

-Making and hanging lanterns is also a custom of Mid-Autumn Festival, especially in southern China, where the traditional activity of lighting up the lanterns are grand.
-Various handcrafted paper lanterns are very popular among the children.
-There are also lanterns made of pomelos, pumpkins, oranges and tiles.
+Making and hanging lanterns is also a custom of Mid-Autumn Festival, especially in southern China, where the traditional activity of lighting up the lanterns is a grand affair.
+Various handcrafted paper lanterns are extremely popular with the children.
+Lanterns are also made of pomelos, pumpkins, oranges and tiles.

 See also Why Chinese make Mid-Autumn Festival lanterns?

 11. Beside China, many other Asian countries also celebrate Mid-Autumn Festival.